 - Barrager, S.M, A New Engineering Profession is Emerging: Decision Coach, IEEE Engineering Management Review, Volume 44, Number 2, June 2016

-- Barrager, S.M. and Edward Cazalet, Transactive Energy: A Sustainable Business and Regulory Model for Electricity, 2014 (iBook and eBook)
+- Barrager, S.M. and Edward Cazalet, Transactive Energy: A Sustainable Business and Regulory Model for Electricity, 2014 (Published in Chinese and Japanese)

 - Barrager, S.M and Oliver Gildersleeve, 1990, A methodology to incorporate uncertainty into R&D cost and performance data, Resources and Energy, 1990, vol. 11, issue 2, pages 177-193